juergenweb/FieldtypeObjectDimensions/README.md

 ## Purpose of this input field

-This inputfield/fieldtype let you enter 2 or 3 dimension values (length, width, height) of an object (fe a product) and calculates and stores the volume and the area too.
+This input field/fieldtype let you enter 2 or 3 dimension values (length, width, height) of an object (fe a product) and calculates and stores the volume and the area too.
 All of the dimension values including area and volume are fully searchable.
 An daily life example could be a product page, where you can display the product dimensions.

 ## Benefits